-The clinical simulation was aligned against a national capabilities framework for frailty, meaning that all University of Northampton occupational therapy students will be “fit for frailty”.
+The clinical simulation was aligned against a national capabilities framework for frailty, meaning that University of Northampton Occupational Therapy students will be “fit for frailty”.

 This greatly enhances their employability as they enter the profession and University of Northampton is the first programme to align this level of training in an undergraduate programme.